whehdwns/Data_Analysis_Learning/World Happiness Report/Readme.md

 - In 2018, Happiest Country is Finland and Saddest Country is Burundi
 - In 2019, Happiest Country is Finland and Saddest Country is South Sudan

-Higher GDP, Healthier, More Freedom, Lower the Government corruption leads to Happier country.

 ### GDP vs. Happiness
 <img src="image/gdp_happiness.PNG">